Anupama Chopra: Career

-Chopra hosted film review show, Picture This on NDTV 24X7 news channel.
+Chopra hosted a film review show, Picture This, on NDTV 24X7 news channel.
 In 2012, she started her weekly review show called The Front Row with Anupama Chopra, on Star World, which ran until June 2014.
-In 2013, she released two books, Freeze Frame based on the interviews with film makers and actors on the TV show, and 100 Films to See before You Die based on her weekly film columns.
-In 2014, she also did a Hindi show called 'Star Verdict' on Star Plus.
+In 2013, she released two books, Freeze Frame, based on the interviews with film makers and actors on the TV show, and 100 Films to See before You Die based on her weekly film columns.
+In 2014, she also hosted a Hindi show called Star Verdict on Star Plus.

 In November 2014, Chopra replaced Srinivasan Narayanan to become the festival director of the MAMI Mumbai Film Festival organized by the Mumbai Academy of the Moving Image (MAMI).
 She remained in this role until June 2024, when she stepped down and was replaced by interim festival director Shivendra Singh Dungarpur.

+In December 2025, while working with The Hollywood Reporter India, she posted a review of the spy thriller Dhurandhar, which was met with social media trolling and widespread backlash.
+This resulted in the video being made private.

 Film Companion

 In July 2014, Chopra founded the website Film Companion as a pan-India platform for entertainment journalism.
 The platform carried reviews, interviews, features and masterclasses on cinema, television and web series content.
 Chopra, Rahul Desai, Sucharita Tyagi and Pratayush Parasuraman wrote for the platform.
 Baradwaj Rangan also wrote for many years before leaving on 15 March 2022.
-In July 2024, Chopra announced that she was moving on and that the Film Companion, site was closing down.
+In July 2024, Chopra announced that she was moving on to The Hollywood Reporter India, and that the Film Companion site was closing down.